Negative-Materialism/Documents/_index.md

   <span class="blur">Materialism</span>
 </h1>

-A framewwork based on dialectical anti-synthesis to use as a critique of the late-capitalist class struggle with a practical dissection of the immediate material conditions of survival and control.
+Is a dialectical method using ***anti-synthesis*** to critique this stage of _contraction-capitalism_ and the class antagonisms within it.
+We hope to arm people with practical tools to improve their immediate material conditions, extend collective freedom, and build real class power.

-## Recent Posts
+## Recent Analysis

-{{< recent-posts >}}
+{{< recent-posts "analysis" >}}